Tatenda-Prince/AI-Powered-Cloud-Security-Analyzer/README.md

 ## Future Enhancements

-To improve the system, we can integrate AWS Config for compliance monitoring, implement auto-remediation actions (e.g., blocking malicious IPs), and use Amazon OpenSearch for advanced security analytics
+To improve the system, we can integrate AWS Config for compliance monitoring, implement auto-remediation actions (e.g., blocking malicious IPs), and use Amazon OpenSearch for advanced security analytics.